 Furnished townhouses and apartments have complete kitchens, air conditioning, and are wired for cable television service and the college computer network.
-A phone system provides direct dialing to every bedroom on campus with every student having his or her own voice mail box.
+A phone system provides direct dialing to every townhouse or apartment on campus.
 Local phone service is free and students receive individualized bills for their toll calls.
 Three coin-operated laundry rooms are also available for your use on campus.